 You’ve probably noticed pastels are everywhere.
-The sorbet shades of the swinging sixties have swung back into stores.
-And there they’ll stay for 2020.
+The sorbet shades of the swinging sixties have swung back into stores for 2020, where we predict they’ll stay.

 “Soft colour palettes are back in a big way,” says Bec, our creative director.
 “For 2020 will be about using pretty, 60’s colours and translating them for an 80’s/90s girl,” she says.
 Think bucket hats, puffed sleeves and platform mary-janes.

 A posey of pastel hues can feel too sickly sweet for a lot of tastes, so follow Bec’s pick of the palettes

 and hit the right note.
 Also below, her tips on using them in your work.

 “Lilac and pink together have always been a pet peeve of mine,” says Bec, “BUT these two frou frou hues are important to note for the new year.”
 Variations of the tones have created pretty effects on and off the runway and are “forcing me to put my personal taste aside,” she says.

 MINTS & BLUES

 “This combination is the perfect modern take on 90’s colours.
 Washing out minty greens and paring it back with the prettiest mid blue.”